GabeScott/standard-works-vault/General Conference/2010 October - Avoiding the Trap of Sin.md

 I don’t know what the effect of our conversation will be on her, but it made me think of the many faces of sin and of how it sneaks into our lives if we allow it to.

-We must be alert because small choices can bring great consequences, just as going to bed early and waking up early have great consequences.
-Doctrine and Covenants 88:124 teaches us, “Arise early, that your bodies and your minds may be invigorated.”
+We must be alert because small choices can bring great consequences, just as going to bed early and waking up early have great consequences. [[D&C 88.124|Doctrine and Covenants 88:124]] teaches us, “Arise early, that your bodies and your minds may be invigorated.”
 Those who go to bed early wake up rested, with the body and mind invigorated and blessed by the Lord because of obedience.

 What may appear to be of little importance, such as going to bed late, not praying for a day, skipping fasting, or breaking the Sabbath—such little slips—will make us lose sensitivity little by little, allowing us to do worse things.